Our Lead dietitian Amy is hopping on the blog today to talk about five common myths she hears all the time when it comes to women’s health.

 - folate instead of folic acid

-- no nasty additives (a vitamin doesn’t need gluten, soy, artificial flavors/colors or preservatives)
+- no nasty additives (a vitamin doesn’t need gluten, soy, artificial flavors/colors, or preservatives)

 You’d think it would be easy to find supplements that meet the above criteria, but it’s actually pretty tricky.
-Your best bet is to obtain pharmaceutical-grade supplements from a holistically-minded dietitian or doctor, but you can also find high-quality options at your local health food store or more natural markets like Whole Foods, Natural Grocers or Sprouts.
+Your best bet is to obtain pharmaceutical-grade supplements from a holistically-minded dietitian or doctor, but you can also find high-quality options at your local health food store or more natural markets like Whole Foods, Natural Grocers, or Sprouts.

-And remember, if you eat a varied diet filled with lots of healthy fat, high-quality protein and veggies, you’ll get some vital nutrients through your diet as well.
+And remember, if you eat a varied diet filled with lots of healthy fat, high-quality protein, and veggies, you’ll get some vital nutrients through your diet as well.

-Myth #3: you should eat 5-6 small meals a day
+Myth #3: You should eat 5-6 small meals a day

 Unfortunately, the idea of eating many small meals throughout the day is one that’s been thrown around for a long time, with proponents saying it revs up your metabolism.
-While this way of eating may work for some people, like those who are breastfeeding, trying to gain weight or competitive athletes, the average person should shoot for three meals a day instead.
+While this way of eating may work for some people, like those who are breastfeeding, trying to gain weight, or competitive athletes, the average person should shoot for three meals a day instead.

 Especially here in America, people tend to eat too frequently.
-When you eat every few hours, your insulin levels are continually elevated, which actually impedes fat loss because your body can’t tap into using stored fat for fuel.
+When you eat every few hours, your insulin levels are continually elevated, which impedes fat loss because your body can’t tap into using stored fat for fuel.
 Additionally, it’s a lot of work to think through what your meals will be if you’re eating 5+ meals a day!

 By giving your body time to rest & digest between meals, not only do you help improve insulin sensitivity, but you also allow your digestive system a rest.
 This is key for any repair or clean-up that needs to go on post-meal.
 If you’re curious about this process, read up on the migrating motor complex!

-Myth #4: to lose weight you need to radically restrict calories
+Myth #4: To lose weight you need to radically restrict calories

 As far as food is concerned, I love something like a Whole30 (plus reintroduction!) to help you figure out what works for you.
 Whether or not you choose to do an elimination diet like Whole30, I encourage everyone to eat mindfully.
 This looks like eating while sitting down & eating without distraction.
-It also means paying attention to how you feel after a meal, and trying to lean into foods that help you feel your best, versus foods that leave you feeling tired or with an upset stomach.
+It also means paying attention to how you feel after a meal and trying to lean into foods that help you feel your best, versus foods that leave you feeling tired or with an upset stomach.
 While food itself is never “good” or “bad”, there’s definitely food that helps us feel well and food that leaves us feeling not so great.
 Moral of the story here?
 Work to find what works for you.
 Don’t follow the latest trend without asking yourself how you feel & how it’s working for you.